-- Church music church shifted from being performed by choirs only to participation by the masses accompanied with instruments.
+- Church music shifted from being performed by choirs only to participation by the masses accompanied with instruments.
 One happy result was the eventual employment of the Bach family.
 Luther wrote at least 37 hymns, his most famous being “A Mighty Fortress Is Our God.”
-If you go to Wittenberg today—which I highly encourage—you can see these words inscribed on the tower of the Castle Church, where now-brass doors bearing the “95 theses” mark the spot where many say it all began.
+If you go to Wittenberg today—which I highly recommend—you can see these words inscribed on the tower of the Castle Church, where now-brass doors bearing the “95 theses” mark the spot where many say it all began.

 Want to learn the history behind the Protestant Reformation?
 A new three-hour series from Christian History Institute titled This Changed Everything explores the story of the people, places, and events that shaped it.